wezm/rust-intro-talk/slides.md

 When something can succeed or fail with an error.

 * There are no exceptions in Rust, `Result` is how you handle errors.
-* An enum that that looks like this:

 ```rust
 enum Result<T, E> {